Rule 5160-59-03.2 | OhioRISE: care coordination.

 (c) Participate in initial and ongoing training, coaching, and supports from an independent validation entity recognized by the Ohio department of medicaid (ODM) to ensure consistency in delivering care coordination;

-(d) Have documentation of completion of an initial readiness review by an independent validation entity recognized by ODM within sixty calendar days of billing for ICC or MCC;
+(d) Have documentation of completion of an initial readiness review by an independent validation entity recognized by ODM prior to providing ICC or MCC;

 (e) Ensure that all child and family-centered care plans (including initial plans, changes to plans, and transition plans) are submitted to the OhioRISE plan for review and approval;